Knowledge Centre

 - The aggregate of the Chief Minister, Ministers and Assistant Ministers must not exceed a limit set out in standing orders (currently 21).

-- Ministers may delegate functions to one or more at their Assistant Ministers or an officer.
+- Ministers may delegate functions to one or more of their Assistant Ministers or an officer.

-The Public Finances (Jersey) Law 2019 sets out detailed provisions in respect of the public finances and is very prescriptive in a number of respects.
+The Public Finance (Jersey) Law 2019 sets out detailed provisions in respect of the public finances and is very prescriptive in a number of respects.
 Provisions include –

 - Article 9(1) requires that “Each financial year, the Council of Ministers must prepare a government plan and lodge it in sufficient time for the States to debate and approve it before the start of the next financial year”.